• Skip to primary navigation

 Step 6

-Pour melted chocolate and butterscotch chips on top of the cereal mixture, spreading quickly so you have a nice thin even layer.
+Pour melted chocolate and butterscotch chips into the cereal mixture, spreading quickly to have a nice, thin, even layer.
 Work quickly so the chocolate doesn't harden before it's all spread.
-It is a thin layer and just covers the cereal mixture..
+It is a thin layer and covers the cereal mixture.

 spreading the melted chocolate and butterscotch chips on the cereal layer